whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Endless Predation Must End.md

 ## Chapter 14: The Endless Predation Must End

 Sioux man Sitting Bull said, "The life of white men is slavery.
 They are prisoners in their towns or farms."
+How do you feel reading that?
 When I first read this, I thought he must be exaggerating.[xxx-griid sitting bull speech]

 How can well-off, even middle- or upper-class people be prisoners?